Maxim-Mazurok/google-api-typings-generator/gapi.client.displayvideo-v3/readme.md

 });

 /*
 Creates a new advertiser.
-Returns the newly created advertiser if successful.
-This method can take up to 180 seconds to complete.
+Returns the newly created advertiser if successful. **This method regularly experiences high latency.** We recommend [increasing your default timeout](/display-video/api/guides/best-practices/timeouts#client_library_timeout) to avoid errors.
 */
 await gapi.client.displayvideo.advertisers.create({});